 8. Joist – contractor app that helps contractors estimate, invoice, collect payments, and manage projects.

-Used by over 850,000 contractors, Joist is a professional invoicing and estimating app with a feature list that includes digital signatures for invoices in-person or online, cost markups, deposit requests, payment schedules, job photos, and more.
+Used by over 850,000 contractors, Joist is a professional invoicing and estimating app with a feature list that includes digital signatures for invoices in-person or online, cost markups, financial management, deposit requests, payment schedules, job photos, and more.

 Joist is hugely affordable and perfect for teams without regular access to desktop computers and/or an office space.
 All it takes is a compatible mobile device to get started.
 Because of the low barrier cost, it’s perfect for smaller teams who only need the basics.

 Joist does not currently integrate with other applications.

 Per the above note, Joist lost a significant number of evaluation points in the Integrations category – as they don’t offer any.
 It’s not unusual for mobile-only apps to not integrate well, however, project management often requires many connections to cover all of your bases.